WORTHWHILE MOVIES ~

 We will keep adding to the list.
 Watch.
 Be inspired.
 Learn.
 ACT.
 Let us know your thoughts.

-THE MOVIES IN YELLOW SHOULD, IN OUR HUMBLE OPINION, BE MANDATORY VIEWING FOR EVERYONE IN THE US.
+THE MOVIES IN YELLOW SHOULD, IN OUR HUMBLE OPINION, BE MANDATORY VIEWING FOR EVERYONE IN THE UNITED STATES.

 The Most Dangerous Man in America (2009): WATCH THIS MOVIE IMMEDIATELY!
 THEN SHOW IT TO EVERYONE YOU KNOW UNDER THE AGE OF 25.
 Perhaps they will do what all political leaders since the 1970’s have NOT done…learned from our Nation’s past mistakes (aka Vietnam)!